Call Anytime

-October in New York City
+New York City in October

 Many purists, locals, and frequent visitors like to say that autumn in New York is the best time of the year, and really it’s hard to argue.
 By the beginning of October the muggy days are behind us, the air is crisp and comfortable, and any chance of snow is still a long way off.
 There are always plenty of events in New York City no matter when you come, and October has it share of big ones, so here are a few highlights.